“If we have data, let’s look at the data. If all we have are opinions, let’s go with mine.”

 If you are working on the UX design for a product update, you need the user engagement data to support your point of view.

-You need to be prepared for the fact that the founder will continue to argue from the fact-free zone for as long as they can.
+You need to be prepared that the founder will continue to argue from the fact-free zone for as long as possible.
 You need to keep bringing the discussion back to the facts and ground your point of view there.

 I often find members of the leadership team frustrated by this dynamic, and I’ve seen teams start to splinter and companies struggle because teams can’t overcome the founder’s opinion.

-But the leaders in an organization that support the founder have to own their own responsibility as well.
+But the leaders in an organization that support the founder have a critical responsibility to their teams and the success of the company.
 Do the work.
 Bring the data to back up your point of view.